jocoder22/NewYork_Airbnb/README.md

  Following the CRISP-DM process this project tend to find solutions to the following questions

 * Question I
-   - where are the Airbnb rrooms in New York
+   - Where are the Airbnb rooms in New York City?
-      - We are analyzing the distribution of Airbnb listing in the 5 boroughs of NYC using publicly available New York Airbnb data.
+      -  Analyzing the distribution of Airbnb listing in the 5 boroughs of NYC.
-## Question II
+# Question II
 ### where is the most affordable best Airbnb rooms in New York using average price in each borough.
 ## Question III
 ### what is the most popular and affordable Airbnb rooms in each New York borough